luke-j-smith/turtle/interpreter/README.md

 make
 ```

-The parser can then be ran using the *makefile* and by specifying the input file:
+The interpreter can then be run using the *makefile* and by specifying the input file:
 ```
 make run TURTLE="input_file_name.txt"
 ```